 You see, their children were so in love with my books that the parents were looking for complimentary materials with my characters on them.
 So, I created an entire online store full of products like t-shirts, posters, party supplies, and more.

 Most of what I created was fulfilled using print-on-demand technology.
-The same way print-on-demand exists for books, there are numerous companies who print t-shirts and other products on demand.
+In the same way print-on-demand exists for books, there are numerous companies who print t-shirts and other products on demand.
 Since you only pay for the product after a customer places an order, there’s no upfront cost involved.
 The print-on-demand company ships the products so you don’t have to worry about fulfillment.

 From a financial perspective, instead of only making $10 from selling your book, you can double or triple your revenue by bundling your book with a $20 t-shirt.